-“A smooth transition process is in place which will be led by two current members of the Møller Board, Tim How, founder and former Chief Executive of Majestic Wine and College Fellow Professor Sir Mike Gregory, former Head of the Institute for Manufacturing, who will work closely with Gillian and the Møller team over the next two months, as we prepare for her departure at the end of February.
+“A smooth transition process is in place which will be led by two current members of the Møller Board, Tim How, former Chief Executive of Majestic Wine and College Fellow Professor Sir Mike Gregory, former Head of the Institute for Manufacturing, who will work closely with Gillian and the Møller team over the next two months, as we prepare for her departure at the end of February.
 They will continue to support the Institute over the following months as we recruit a successor.”

 Gillian, who recently completed her Master of Studies degree in Sustainability Leadership at the University of Cambridge, Institute for Sustainability Leadership added, “It has been an amazing journey developing the Møller Institute to what it is today, to deliver the vision of our benefactor Mærsk McKinney Møller and to bring academia and business together for executive education, to extend access to the University of Cambridge.
 In line with this vision and my own values, we have worked with ‘Constant Care’, putting clients and staff at the heart of everything we do.
 I would like to thank most sincerely all those who have supported me along the way, including our clients and the exceptionally talented Møller team, as well as the associates/partners at the Møller Institute and Fellows and staff of Churchill College.
 The Institute is now well established as a leading provider of leadership development and executive education and as a residential venue of excellence.
 It is hard to imagine moving away from the wonderful people and place that constitute the Møller Institute, our clients and of course, the Churchill College community, all of which I have been committed to serve over these last 22 years.
 I plan to handover by the end of February and hope very much to continue my association with both the Møller Institute and Churchill College in my new role.”